Ramzuous/Ceph-Cluster-Ansible/README.md

  1. VM template with CentOS-8-Stream Cloud init
  2. User for play ansible

-If you did above actions, you can set vairiables in <code>prepare-settings.sh</code> nad run.
+If you did above actions, you can set vairiables in <code>prepare-settings.sh</code>

 # How to run